-Risk 1 Risk 2 Risk 3 Risk 4 etc Local Risks - - risk of radicalisation in your area and institution Risk 1 Risk 2 Risk 3 Risk 4 etc Leadership and Partnership Category Risk Hazard Risk management Rag Further action nee ded Lead officer Date for completion Leadership "What is the risk here?"
-"What are the hazards?"
-"What has your institution put in place to ensure sufficient understanding and buy-in from Leadership?"
-What does your institu further action to addre risk(s)?
-The setting does not place sufficient priority to Prevent and risk assessment/action plans (or does not have one) and therefore actions to mitigate risks and meet the requirements of the Duty are not effective. within the organisation do not understand the requirements of the Prevent Statutory Duty or the risks faced by the organisation.
-The Duty is Leaders do not have understanding and ultimate ownership of their internal safeguarding processes, nor ensuring that all staff have sufficient [Examples] Lead governor for safeguarding/Prevent lead is at appropriate seniority.
+ks - risk of radicalisatio T

+Risk 1 Risk 2 Risk 3 Risk 4 etc

+Local Risks - - risk of radicalisation ir your area and institution

+Risk 1 Risk 2 2 Risk 3 Risk 4 etc

+Leadership and Partnership

+Category Risk Hazard Risk management Rag Further action needed Lead Date for

+officer completion

+Leadership "What is the risk "What are the hazards?"
+"What has your institution put in What does your institution further action to address th

+here?" place to ensure sufficient understanding and buy-in from risk(s)? e identined

+Leadership?"

+The setting does not Leaders (including [Examples] Prevent training/briefing

+place sufficient priority for staff (including SLT) and

+to Prevent and risk within the organisation do

+assessment/action not understand the

+plans (or does not requirements of the

+have one) and Prevent Statutory Duty or

+therefore actions to the risks faced by the

+mitigate risks and meet the requirements organisation.
+The Duty is not managed or enabled

+of the Duty are not at a sufficiently senior

+effective. level.

+- 33 Leaders do not have [Examples] Lead governor for

+understanding and safeguarding/Prevent lead is at

+ultimate ownership of appropriate seniority.

+their internal

+safeguarding processes,

+nor ensuring that all staff

+have sufficient